MrAbhi19/OpenSiliconHub/Docs/PISO.md

 - Commonly used in serial communication systems, data serialization, and interfacing parallel data with serial channels.<br>

 ### *Parameters*
-- `SIZE` – Bit width of input `in` and total number of bits shifted out.
+- `WIDTH` – Bit width of input `in` and total number of bits shifted out.
 - `SHIFT_DIR` – Shift direction (0 = Left, 1 = Right).

 ## *Instantiation*